ychding11/GLTutorial/tutorial-solid-wireframe/readme.md

 ## Overview
 It is to demonstrate how to draw wireframe on shaded surface in one pass.
-The most important step is to tell whether a pixel is on edge of triangle or inside of a triangle.
+The most important step is to tell whether a pixel is on edge or inside of a triangle in window space.
 In order to achieve this goal, it can take advantage of vertex attribute interpolation in GPU.
 The detailed steps is as follow.

-- in **geometry shader** stage, add a **none perspective attribute** which represents vertex distance to each edge in screen space.
+- In **geometry shader** stage, add a **none perspective attribute**
+  - It stores vertex distance to each edge in window space.

-- for pixel in edge, there is one height  is 0.
+- For pixel which close to  edge, at least one channel value approximates  to  0.

 The above is the main idea.
 The advantage of this method is :